chriseverts/zillow_cluster_project/README.md

 ## Deliverables
 Finalized Jupyter notebook complete with comments

 A README.md with executive summary, contents, data dictionary, conclusion and next steps, and how to recreate this project.

+Here is a provided link to my [trello board](https://trello.com/b/zSEZS5tf)

 ## Project Summary
 I incorporated clustering to discover keys drivers in logerror of zestimates using a Zillow data frame.